RostCS/DU-FuelScreen/README.md

    -  Note: Space Tank 1 is the first you linked, Atmo Tank 1 is the first you linked
    -  Once everything has been linked and configured, get into the pilots seat, and wait for the fuel bars on the bottom right to load, then exit
    -  You can now activate the programming board, and the script should work as intended

+Known Issues:
+-  The Script Errors and has to be reactivated whenever you walk more than 250m from your ship